PHANTOM-op/hh/Commands.md

 Sets the channel to which voice joins, leaves and changes will be logged.

 ### `>>avatarlog <#channel or OFF>`
 Sets the channel to which avatar changes of members are logged.
+This feature is only available with [[Vortex Pro]].

 ### `>>timezone <zone>`
 Sets the timezone for the serverlog, messagelog, and modlog timestamps.
 See [[Log Timezone]] for more information.